-Standard Ireland has a robust system of internal controls used to manage the risks faced by the club to within its documented risk appetite.
+Standard Ireland has a robust system of internal controls used to manage the risks faced within its documented risk appetite.
 This system covers all functions and all activities undertaken by the managers on behalf of Standard Club and Standard Ireland.